-This brand new theatre is one of the main attractions in Hjørring.
-It opened in 2017 and is located in the central part of the town, just a few meters away from the train station.
+This brand-new theatre is one of the main attractions in Hjørring.
+It opened in 2017 and is located in the central part of town, just a few meters away from the train station.

 The modern building is impressive in itself, but the interior is downright beautiful.
-If you get a chance, you should go to Vendsyssel Theatre to see a show.
+If you get a chance, you should go to Vendsyssel Theatre to see a performance.
 Some of the best theatrical actors in Denmark are regularly performing, with the occasional arrival of foreigners performing impressive plays.
 Check the current repertoire here!

 Springvandspladsen (Central Square)

-This is considered to be the center of Hjørring.
-Springvandspladsen is the central square where the important streets of Østergade, Strømgade and Jernbanegade meet.
-It is decorated by a small fountain and a large golden-colored ring.
+This is considered to be the central point of Hjørring.
+Springvandspladsen is the square where the important streets of Østergade, Strømgade and Jernbanegade meet.
+It is marked by a round fountain and a large golden-colored ring.

-The new city hall is located at the northern end of the square, with restaurants, shops and various decorations.
-It’s a great meeting place, and from Springvandspladsen, you can walk to any other part of central Hjørring.
+The new city hall is located at the northern end of the square, with restaurants, shops, and various decorations.
+It’s a great meeting place.
+From Springvandspladsen, you can quickly walk to any other part of central Hjørring.

 Metropol Shopping Mall

-In 2013, Metropol was named as the best shopping mall in Denmark.
-While it’s not enormously huge by international standards, it does contain over 40 different stores, a large supermarket, a post office, a couple of restaurants and cafés, a gym and a stunning library.
+In 2013, Metropol was named the best shopping mall in Denmark.
+While it’s not enormously huge by international standards, it does contain over 40 different stores, a large supermarket, a post office, a couple of restaurants and cafés, a gym, and a stunning library.
 Visiting the library (on the first floor) is probably our top recommendation – truly the highlight of the mall.

 Metropol is located in Østergade, one of the most central streets in Hjørring.
 Therefore, it’s always easy to find.
 Metropol is open every day except for selected holidays.
-Opening hours can be limited on Sundays, but the gym, library and supermarket inside the mall will be open every day.
+Opening hours can be limited on Sundays, but the gym, library, and supermarket inside the mall will be open every day.
 The shopping center is very popular among locals, so you will always see people around.